Van’s Substack

 Therefore, the runaway greenhouse effect does not occur because the 15-μm CO2 band, which is the main source of absorption, “saturates,” and the addition of more CO2 does not substantially increase the infrared opacity of the atmosphere.

 This was written back when “scientists” had convinced journalists to worry about the coming ice age.
-Schneider was warning there was nothing we could do about it.
+Schneider was warning that no matter how much petroleum and coal we burn, it won’t stop the coming ice age — so how is it now that it can cause a runaway greenhouse effect?

 What Can Be Done